-9.0 Safety and Protest
+Safety and Protest

-1. Club directors and elected officers will act as Sporting Stewards and should evaluate each section and the loop for safety and proper marking prior to the start of the event.
+If no Sporting Steward has been selected or is not available, an elected officer will act as Sporting Steward and should evaluate each section and the loop for safety and proper marking prior to the start of the event.
 Any discrepancies in marking or safety concerns need to be resolved before the competition begins.
+It is advised that the Trials Master accompany the Sporting Steward during the evaluation.

-2. The hosting Club Director will be responsible for resolving disputes or protests.
+The Trials Master will be responsible for resolving disputes or protests.
 If necessary, the President or Vice President should be consulted.

-3. To lodge a protest in a trial with observers, the rider must first notify the observer that they will submit a protest.
-This must be in writing and submitted to the Club Director, President, or Vice President.
-The Club Director will review the protest with the rider and observer and render a decision prior to the close of the trial.
+To lodge a protest in a trial with observers, the rider must first notify the observer that they will submit a protest.
+This must be in writing and submitted to the Trials Master, President, or Vice President.
+The Trials Master will review the protest with the rider and observer and render a decision prior to the close of the trial.

-4. To lodge a protest in a peer scored trial, the rider must inform his or her scorer and submit a protest in writing to the Club Director, President, or Vice President.
-The Club Director will review the protest with the rider and the scorer and render a decision prior to the close of the trial.
+To lodge a protest in a peer scored trial, the rider must inform his or her scorer and submit a protest in writing to the Trials Master, President, or Vice President.
+The Trials Master will review the protest with the rider and the scorer and render a decision prior to the close of the trial.
 With peer scoring, by nature, multiple riders should be watching the rider and should try to resolve any disputes at the time they occur.

-5. If a rider is severely distracted or his line is blocked by spectators or other riders in the section, he may claim a balk.
+If a rider is severely distracted or his line is blocked by spectators or other riders in the section, he may claim a balk.
 At the discretion of the section observer, or his or her fellow competitors in a peer scored trial, a re-ride of the section may be permitted, but the re-ride will be the one to be counted.

-10.0 FTA Championship series
+FTA Championship Series

-1. The Championship series is normally scheduled from September through May.
+The Championship series is normally scheduled from September through May.